 Our mental wellbeing can be greatly affected through being alone, and loneliness has been associated with higher risks of depression, anxiety and suicide.

-As we grow older, our friends, family and spouses may sadly pass away, this can lead to depression as a result of being alone.
-This may also impact an elderly person's ability to get out of their homes, as means of transport may now be limited.
+As we grow older, our friends, family and spouses may sadly pass away, this can lead to depression as we navigate grief and experience loneliness.
+This may even impact an elderly person's ability to get out and about, as means of transport may now be more limited.

-As a society we have experienced the inability to go out or see loved ones during the coronavirus lockdowns, and so we can understand the effect that loneliness can have on our mental health.
-This becomes more significant during times of the year such as summer and celebrations, when we would usually expect to be socialising with others.
+In wider society many more people have recently experienced social isolation during the pandemic's lockdowns, so there is now a greater understanding of the effect that loneliness can have on our mental health.
+This can become more significant during different times of the year such as festive holidays, as well as during family celebrations, when we would usually expect to be socialising with others.

 What to do if you or a loved one are isolated or lonely